deathcod/measure_Attention/andriod_game_v2/README.md

 * app_bar_main.xml gives the game_name, profile picture, and game_description.

 MainActivity
 LoadNavHead() is for loading the profile,background,game_name,game_description

 setUpNavigationView()
 for setting up the menu item to get open

 getSupportFragmentManager()
 This does an interesting job so when ever we click the menu framgment manager stores the fragment under a tag and loads the fragment. benifit if we have to check if the fragment is visited we can check from the tag name itself

 _____

 ## PROBLEM FACED

-1)  So first when I was dealing with fragments the problem was I didnt understood the concept of fragments and thought as a simple layout.
+**1)  So first when I was dealing with fragments the problem was I didnt understood the concept of fragments and thought as a simple layout.
 So there was a situation when I had to replace one fragment with another but the problem was this is it be done on click button.
-Now coding point of view if I have to make changes on the fragment I have to do it in the mainActivity itself but if I am doing inside the java class it was not working + this should not be the coding style as it can create problem later.
+Now coding point of view if I have to make changes on the fragment I have to do it in the mainActivity itself but if I am doing inside the java class it was not working + this should not be the coding style as it can create problem later.**

 But still to complete the task quickly I did something like this inside the OnCreateView()